 What does that seeming contradiction – reform rarely ever results in systemic change – mean?:

 Farmers do not produce poor quality food because they consciously want to.
-They do it because that is what the system demands: From the design of the logistics chain; to the increasingly concentrated economic power of food commodity aggregators and processors; to the finance of intensive agribusiness operations; to the agro-tech. industry developing plants and seeds.
-The primary motivation is to create greater bulk for less expenditure – i.e., it is motivated by productivist economics, not nutrition.
+They do it because that is what the system demands81: From the design of the logistics chain; to the increasingly concentrated economic power of food commodity aggregators82 and processors; to the finance of intensive agribusiness83 operations; to the agro-tech. industry developing plants and seeds.
+The primary motivation is to create greater bulk for less expenditure – i.e., it is motivated by productivist economics84, not nutrition.

 Asking to change the agro-industrial system means changing not only the price of food, but the economic conditions governing its production – such as controls on debt-based economic finance, asset values, the use of proprietary technology and contracts to lock-in producers, as well as corporate regulatory policy to handle the concentrated economic power of processors and retailers.
 That’s not ‘reform’, that’s radical change!

 Even then, the fact that people eat poor quality food86. and get sick can’t be blamed solely on the agricultural production or food retailing system.
 People eat poorer diets due to underlying economic inequalities, especially inequalities in housing and education; albeit the food industry plays upon those vulnerabilities to market more of the same.